sander3/laravel-gdpr/readme.md

 ```
 ## Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to Dialect via [sander@tutanota.de](mailto:sander@tutanota.de).
+If you discover a security vulnerability within this project, please send an e-mail to Dialect via [katrineholm@dialect.se](mailto:katrineholm@dialect.se).
 All security vulnerabilities will be promptly addressed.

 ## License